833.200.0213

 SpotOn’s restaurant reporting suite gives operators 90+ curated reports out of the box, visual dashboards, threshold alerts, and a mobile reporting app built specifically for hospitality workflows.

 SpotOn ships with 90+ pre-built reports.
-The list includes PMIX, daily sales, labor costs, end-of-day closeouts, deposit reconciliations, house accounts, and payroll.
-Operators don’t need to build custom reports to get useful answers on Day 1.
+The list includes product mix analysis (PMIX), daily sales, labor costs, end-of-day closeouts, deposit reconciliations, house accounts, and payroll.
+Operators don’t need to build custom reports to get useful answers.
 Filters cover hourly sales, dine-in versus takeout, and cross-location performance.

 The reporting dashboard translates sales, labor, and guest counts into graphs and charts across custom date ranges.
 Owners can spot peaks, slumps, and anomalies without having to read through rows of numbers.
 The visual layout helps busy operators act on what the data shows between services or during a quick break.

 Owners can set threshold alerts for labor costs, hours worked, or sales so they receive a ping when a threshold is crossed.
-Report subscriptions let managers receive daily or weekly recaps in their inbox, which cuts the time spent logging into the back office for the same numbers.
+Report subscriptions let managers receive daily or weekly recaps in their inboxes, cutting the time spent logging into the back office to get the same numbers.

 The dedicated SpotOn Restaurant Reports app for iOS and Android gives owners full access to their reporting suite on the go.
 Many owners review daily recaps from home, check hourly sales during a commute, or approve closeouts without sitting in the back office every night.